marcinggalinski/MdReactionist/README.md

 - "*mArch" to "march"

 There is an additional option `BoldCorrection` that causes bot to wrap `CorrectedString` in double asterisks '*', which Discord displays as bolded text.

+## RandomReplies

+`RandomReplies` is a set of rules that trigger bot to reply to specified users with a text chosen randomly from specified ones, and with a specified probability.
+If no user ids are specified (e.g. `TriggeringUsersIds` is omitted), no check on author is performed and bot replies (still with a specified probability) to anyone, including itself.

 # Credits